xdwong/xdwong.github.io/_pages/course.md

 ---

 ### PhD Level
-* Behaviorial Operations Management, University of Houston, Bauer College of Business, 2022
+* Behavioral Operations Management, University of Houston, Bauer College of Business, 2022

 ### MBA Level
 * Mini-MBA on Business Analytics, University of Houston, Bauer College of Business, 2021